Final Justice is a 1984 movie directed by Greydon Clark and starring Joe Don Baker.

 - Geromino is told not to go after Palermo by Superintendent Mifsud.

-- Geronimo ignores him and chases him down.
+- Geronimo ignores him and attempts to chase Palermo down.

-- Geronimo causes a major disturbance that usually involves a length chase sequence (two of which are on speed boats.)
+- Geronimo causes a major disturbance that usually involves a lengthy chase sequence (two of which are on speed boats.)